Sepzilla/Libuwuwiki/docs/audiobookshelf.md

 - Enable mobile data streaming in settings (optional)
 - Use sleep timer for bedtime listening
 - Configure auto-delete for finished books to save space

-### Server Configuration
-- Enable HTTPS for secure remote access
-- Set up regular backups of the database
-- Configure authentication timeout for security
-- Use reverse proxy for subdomain access

 ### Library Management
 - Separate libraries for audiobooks and podcasts